|On this page|

 The tangential elasticity of the object.
 If two objects of bounce forward 1.0 collide, their tangential motion will be affected only by friction.
 If two objects of bounce forward 0.0 collide, their tangential motion will be matched.

-The coefficient of friction of the object.
+Specifies the coefficient of friction for the object.
 A value of 0 means the object is frictionless.

 This governs how much the tangential velocity is affected by collisions and resting contacts.

 Dynamic Friction Scale

 An object sliding may have a lower friction coefficient than an object at rest.
 This is the scale factor that relates the two.
 It is not a friction coefficient, but a scale between zero and one.

 A value of one means that dynamic friction is equal to static friction.
 A scale of zero means that as soon as static friction is overcome the object acts without friction.